symfony/symfony-docs/book/security.rst

 When a user makes a request to a URL that's protected by a firewall, the security system is activated.
-The job of the firewall is to determine whether or not the user needs to be authenticated, and if they do, to send a response back to the user initiating the authentication process.
+The job of the firewall is to determine whether the user needs to be authenticated, and if they do, to send a response back to the user initiating the authentication process.

 A firewall is activated when the URL of an incoming request matches the configured